novasearch/SLVideo/README.md

-# VideoLGP
+# SLVideo

 <img src="static/images/system_overview.png">

-This is the official GitHub repo for the paper "VideoLGP: A Sign Language Video Moment Retrieval Open Framework".
+This is the official GitHub repo for the paper "SLVideo: A Sign Language Video Moment Retrieval Open Framework".

-## What is VideoLGP
+## What is SLVideo

-VideoLGP is a video moment retrieval software for Portuguese Sign Language videos focusing on signs where facial expressions have a big role.
+SLVideo is a video moment retrieval software for Portuguese Sign Language videos focusing on signs where facial expressions have a big role.
 A collection of five hours of annotated Portuguese Sign Language videos is used as the dataset, where it generates a series of embeddings from the extracted video frames to allow the user to use a text query to search for a specific video segment.
 In this repository, there are only three videos taken into account.

-This system also includes a web application developed in Flask that allows the users to try VideoLGP.
+This system also includes a web application developed in Flask that allows the users to try SLVideo.

-## How to use VideoLGP
+## How to use SLVideo
 ### In the deployed web application

 You just need to access this link: https://videolgp.novasearch.org/